MicrosoftDocs/cpp-docs/docs/mfc/reference/colecontrolsite-class.md

  The new height of the window.

  `nFlags`
  Specifies the window sizing and positioning flags.
-For possible values, see the Remarks section for [SetWindowPos](http://msdn.microsoft.com/library/windows/desktop/ms633545) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For possible values, see the Remarks section for [SetWindowPos](http://msdn.microsoft.com/library/windows/desktop/ms633545) in the Windows SDK.

 ### Return Value
  Nonzero if successful, otherwise zero.